Agoric/documentation/main/ertp/guide/purses-and-payments.md

 more detail, click the method's name to go to its entry in the [ERTP API Reference](/ertp/api/).
 - [`purse.getCurrentAmount()`](../api/purse.md#purse-getcurrentamount)
-- Returns a description of the digital assets currently stored in the `purse` as an `amount`.
+  - Describe the `purse`'s current balance as an Amount.
 Note that a `purse` can be empty.
   - <<< @/snippets/ertp/guide/test-purses-and-payments.js#getCurrentAmount
 - [`purse.withdraw(amount)`](../api/purse.md#purse-withdraw-amount)
-  - Withdraw the assets described by `amount` from this `purse` into a new `payment`.
-Returns the new `payment`.
+  - Withdraw the `amount` of specified digital assets from this `purse` into a new `payment`.
   - <<< @/snippets/ertp/guide/test-purses-and-payments.js#withdraw
 - [`purse.deposit(payment, optAmount)`](../api/purse.md#purse-deposit-payment-optamount)
-  - Deposit the digital asset contents of the `payment` into this `purse`, returning a description of the `payment` balance as an `amount`.
-If the optional argument `optAmount` does not equal the `payment` balance, or if `payment` is an unresolved promise, it throws an error.
+  - Deposit all the contents of `payment` into this `purse`, returning an `amount` describing the `payment`.
   - <<< @/snippets/ertp/guide/test-purses-and-payments.js#deposit
 - [`purse.getDepositFacet()`](/ertp/api/purse.md#purse-getdepositfacet)
-  - Returns a deposit-only facet on the `purse` that can be given to other parties.
-This lets them make a deposit to the `purse`, but not make withdrawals from it or get its balance.
+  - Return a deposit-only facet on the `purse`.
 Note that the command to add a `payment`'s assets via a `DepositFacet` is not `deposit()` but `receive()` as shown here.
   - <<< @/snippets/ertp/guide/test-purses-and-payments.js#getDepositFacet

 In addition, the method to create a new, empty, `purse` is called on an `issuer`:
 - [`issuer.makeEmptyPurse()`](../api/issuer.md#issuer-makeemptypurse)
-  - Returns a new empty `purse` for storing digital assets of the `brand` the `issuer` is associated with.
+  - Make and return an empty `purse` that holds assets of the `brand` associated with the `issuer`.
   - <<< @/snippets/ertp/guide/test-issuers-and-mints.js#makeEmptyPurse
 ## Payments